 Actually, it gets trained during some specific kinds of mental experiences.

 Well, that has to do with the purpose the system has been designed for.

-The fear system is stubborn, so stubborn that it does not listen to the conscious mind!
+The fear system is stubborn: it does not listen to the conscious mind!

 You often say that there is no reason for you to panic and that you do not know exactly what is bothering you.
 Panic attacks come out of the blue and create a hell for you…that too for a considerable amount of time.
 You expect that panic attacks should not happen to you.
 You resist them.
 You avoid the places, events, and thoughts that invite anxiety and panic but still, you suffer hell.
 Panic attacks do not seem to go away.